 "Anyone with diabetes, especially Type 1 diabetes, has many variables they have to think about when they are getting ready for any type of sports competition," Scheer said.
 "When we are active in any kind of physical activity, we have a risk of our blood sugar going low.

-"But also, the competition, itself: you're adrenaline goes up and sometimes it can affect you the opposite way where it can actually raise your blood sugar."
+"But also, the competition, itself: your adrenaline goes up and sometimes it can affect you the opposite way where it can actually raise your blood sugar."

 According to Scheer, frequent blood sugar monitoring before the event, every hour of it and then several hours after works best.

 Luckily for Katye, she has a monitor--and two caring parents--to help keep her levels steady.